-AVOID TO UPDATE THE FIRMWARE USING WI-FI NETWORKS.
+WARNING AVOID TO UPDATE THE FIRMWARE USING WI-FI NETWORKS.

-REMOTE CONNECTION

-DO NOT UPDATE REMOTELY IF THE 542APC is connected directly to Internet (PORT FORWARDING).
+REMOTE CONNECTION DO NOT UPDATE REMOTELY IF THE 542APC is connected directly to Internet network terminal and from the local computer, run a web browser to access to the 542APC.

-Use any remote desktop software (pcAnywere, TeamViewer) to access to a network terminal and from the local computer, run a web browser to access to the 542APC.
+(PORT FORWARDING).
+Use any remote desktop software (pcAnywere, TeamViewer) to access to a network terminal and from the local com-

-Section 3 Settings
+Settings